What is an uncleared transaction?

 Because of the fraud risk when receiving and processing credit card payments, we have added a small explanation.
 The explanation entails and helps with accepting or rejecting a credit card transaction marked with the status uncleared.
 The responsibility for processing credit card payments lies entirely with the webshop.
 Therefore, it is up to you whether you want to accept or decline the transaction.

-You can make an informed decision based on the information provided in the Risk Report.
-We have explained a number of important verification points to minimize the fraud risk when accepting a credit card payment marked with the status uncleared.
+In the Risk Report, we have explained a number of important verification points to minimize the fraud risk when accepting a credit card payment marked with the status uncleared.

 Marked with the status uncleared